JujuAdams/Bulb/docs/20.4/BulbLight.md

 When created, a `BulbLight` will be added to the given renderer.
 A light can be added (and removed) from multiple renderers as you see fit.

-**Please note** that you must maintain a reference to a created `BulbLight` yourself.
+?> You must maintain a reference to a created `BulbLight` yourself.
 Bulb tracks lights using a **weak reference** such that when you discard the reference to the light, the light is also automatically removed from the renderer.
 This makes memory management a lot safer, but does require that you keep your own strong reference to keep a light alive.

 The created struct has the following public member variables: